It’s Time For A New Wave Of Investing

 I agree that capitalism should not reward stupidity but we also should make it a little safer for non-insiders to invest.
 Why not increase transparency and let outsiders see what’s really going on in a company?

 Perhaps it’s time for the equivalent of nutritional content labels on investments that outline, in plain language, just how much risk we’re taking.
 And maybe it’s time we also start asking if there are better ways to invest, not just for us but the health of our planet.
-That’s happening now with a growing trend called “impact investing,” defined as for-profit investment made to solve social and environment problems.
+What’s happening now with a growing trend called “impact investing,” defined as for-profit investment made to solve social and environmental problems.

 “Impact investing will need to scale to an enormous level for these solutions to be achievable,” said Eric Kessler, founder and principal at Arabella Philanthropic Investment Advisors, which advises philanthropies like Gates Foundation and Rockefeller Foundation and touches nearly $1 billion in grant and impact investment portfolios a year for.
 “Profitable, socially-driven businesses are the only sustainable solution.
 Philanthropists are awakening to that now and transforming themselves into impact investors.”